WerWolv/Documentation/pattern_language/core-language/attributes.md

 #### `[[transform("transformer_function_name")]]`

-Specifies a function that will be executed to preprocess the value read from that variable before it’s being accessed through the dot syntax (`some_struct.some_value`).
+Specifies a function that will be executed to preprocess the value read from that variable before it’s accessed through the dot syntax (`some_struct.some_value`).
 The function requires a single argument representing the original value that was read (e.g `u32` if this attribute was applied to a variable of type `u32`) and return a value that will be returned instead.

 #### `[[transform_entries("transformer_function_name")]]`